justyna-pietryga/Student-Organizer/README.md

 # Student-Organizer

-Working on this app
+Working progress

-I want this app to be a student organizer with a base of subjects, lessons display as agenda, a posibility to create list of tasks, comming tests, an option to automatically muting a phone during lesseons etc.
+I want this app to be a student organizer with a base of subjects, lessons display as agenda, a posibility to create list of tasks, incoming tests, an option to automatically mutter a phone during lesseons etc.